 What is the Fridge Hack?

-Currently, there is no research showing whether rinsing, wiping, or refrigerating pumping accessories between sessions is as safe as washing them in hot, soapy water or in a dishwasher on the top rack with a heated drying cycle.
 Infants have become ill from contaminated milk due to bacterial growth on pump parts that were not cleaned properly.
-If the infant is younger than 2 months, was born prematurely, or has a compromised immune system, proper cleaning of pump parts after each use and sanitizing at least once daily is especially important.
+If your infant is younger than 2 months, was born prematurely, or has a compromised immune system, proper cleaning after each use—and sanitizing at least once daily—is especially important.

-What Are Some Alternatives to The Fridge Hack?
+Safer Alternatives to The Fridge Hack

 If washing with soap and water after each pumping session isn’t possible, here are some safe alternative options: